-The Project Team is responsible for all activities associated with Stage 2A, including the implementation and maintenance of the various mitigation/management measures outlined in this WQMP.
+The Project Team is responsible for all activities associated with Stage 2A and Stage 2B, including the implementation and maintenance of the various mitigation/management measures outlined in this WQMP.
 Relevant roles and responsibilities of the Project Team are outlined in Table 3.1.

-Project Role Responsibility AIE Project Director Responsible for the overall funding and direction of civil and environmental works associated with Stage 2A.
-Ensuring provision of adequate resources to achieve the environmental objectives for the project including ensuring sufficient resourcing for the Environmental Team, Engineering and Construction Teams.
-AIE Construction Manager Proactively stewards the effective implementation of Stage 2A in accordance with requirements of the Infrastructure Approval (SSI9471), this WQMP, EMS, and all related Sub-Plans.
+Project Role Responsibility AIE Project Director Responsible for the overall funding and direction of works associated with Stage 2A and Stage 2B.
+Ensuring provision of adequate resources to achieve the environmental objectives for the Project including ensuring sufficient resourcing for the Environmental Team, Engineering and Construction Teams.
+AIE Construction Manager Proactively stewards the effective implementation of Stage 2A and Stage 2B in accordance with requirements of the Infrastructure Approval (SSI 9471), this WQMP, Environmental Strategy, and all related Sub - plans.
 Demonstrate proactive support for environmental requirements.
-AIE HSE Manager Develops and update all Health, Safety and Environmental (HSE) Management Strategies and Sub-Plans.
+AIE HSE Manager Develop and update all Health, Safety and Environmental (HSE) Management Strategies and Sub - plans.
 Ongoing liaison and engagement with government agencies and point of escalation for any environmental incidents.
 Identifying environmental issues as they arise and proposing solutions.
-Coordinate and facilitate weekly environmental inspections with the key contractors.
+Coordinate and facilitate periodic environmental inspections with the key contractors.
 Environmental Reporting.
-Principal Contractor On-site Project management and control.
-Project Manager Decision-making authority relating to environmental performance of the construction program.
-Authority over Project construction and site activities in accordance with the EMS.
+Emplacement Cell Auditor Audit the construction of the Emplacement Cell and verify that works have been completed in accordance with the design intent (Emplacement Cell), The auditor role is to satisfy Condition 10 Schedule 3 of the Infrastructure Approval and any other relevant conditions therein.
+Stage 2A Principal On-site Project management and control.
+Contractor Project Manager and Stage 2B Principal Decision-making authority relating to environmental performance of the construction program.
+Contractor Project Manager Authority over Project construction and site activities in accordance with the EMS.
 Ensure relevant training is provided to all Project staff prior to commencing individual activities.
 Reports to AIE Construction Manager on environmental matters.
 Ensures appropriate Contractor resources are allocated to implement the environmental requirements.
 Responsible for planning and scheduling of construction, and to ensure operations are conducted in accordance with statutory requirements and the EMS.
-Monitors performance against environmental Key Performance Indicators (KPI's).
-Ensures that all environmental objectives associated with the Project are achieved.
-Day-to-day decision-making authority relating to environmental performance of construction activities and direct site activities and construction.
-To provide resources to ensure environmental compliance and continuous improvement.
+Monitors performance against environmental Key Performance Indicators (KPI's). - Ensures that all environmental objectives associated with the Project are achieved.
+Day-to-day decision-making authority relating to environmental performance of construction activities and direct site activities and construction. - To provide resources to ensure environmental compliance and continuous improvement.
 Ensure all personnel are aware of any changes to EMS, this WQMP and improved procedures.
-Ensure this WQMP is implemented for the duration of Stage 2A.
-Principal Contractor Construction Foreman Implement requirements contained in the EMS and Sub-Plans, work procedures and standard drawings.
-Maintaining open and transparent communication with other Project discipline managers and other areas of the Project.
+Ensure this WQMP is implemented for the duration of Stage 2A and Stage 2B.
+Stage 2A Principal Contractor Construction Implement requirements contained in the EMS and Sub - plans, work procedures and standard drawings.
+Foreman and Stage 2B Principal Contractor Construction Foreman Maintaining open and transparent communication with other Project discipline managers and other areas of the Project.
 Reporting of hazards and incidents and implementing any rectification measures.
 Ensures appropriate contractor resources are allocated.
-Orders STOP WORK for any environmental breaches and reports incidents to the Project Manager.
-Ensure this WQMP is implemented for the duration of Stage 2A.